Defining a server¶

 - Specify Yes in the Remote monitoring? field to indicate that the PEM agent does not reside on the same host as the monitored server.
 When remote monitoring is enabled, agent level statistics for the monitored server will not be available for custom charts and dashboards, and the remote server will not be accessible by some PEM utilities (such as Audit Manager, Capacity Manager, Log Manager, Postgres Expert and Tuning Wizard).

-- Select an Enterprise Manager agent using the drop-down listbox to the right of the Bound agent label.
+- Use the drop-down listbox to the right of the Bound agent label to select a PEM agent .
 One agent can monitor multiple Postgres servers.

 - Enter the IP address or socket path that the agent should use when connecting to the database server in the Host field.
 By default, the agent will use the host address shown on the General tab.
 On a Unix server, you may wish to specify a socket path, e.g. /tmp.